Christian-Palmroos/Connection-Analysis/README.md

 README:

-This program is used for analysing magnetic connection between interplanetary plasma shocks and Earth's bow shock.
+This program analyses potential magnetic connectivity of coronal mass ejection -driven interplanetary plasma shocks and Earth's bow shock.

-Original Matlab code by Dr. Heli Hietala
+Based on a MatLab implementation by Dr. Heli Hietala.

 Required data for succesful analysis:
 -Magnetometric data